Do you relate to the nutty professor?

 A holistic learner may benefit from the following.

-- Dont skip introduction or summary.
+- Don’t skip introduction or summary.
 You will benefit from reading these before you read the actual book.
+Again, it is important for holistic learners to establish a framework early for storing and applying concepts.

 - Look for boundaries.
 Holistic learners may have trouble discerning where one concept or event ends and another begins.
 It might be helpful for you to establish concrete beginning and ending points.